cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 This example represents a custom resource with the name “appdelivery-example-app” of the kind “ExampleApp”.

-The “spec” section is where the user can declare the desired state.
+The “spec” section is where the user can declare the instance's desired state.
 This example declares that appVersion 0.0.1 should be deployed with one feature enabled and another disabled.
-Furthermore, backups of this application should be made, and a s3 bucket should be used.
+Furthermore, backups of this application should be made, and a object storage bucket should be used.

-The “status” section is where the operator can communicate useful information back to the user.
-In this example, the status shows the current deployed version.
-If it is different from the “appVersion” in the spec, then the user can expect that the operator is working to deploy the version requested in the spec.
+The “status” section is where the Operator can communicate useful information back to the user.
+In this example, the status shows the currently deployed version.
+If it is different from the “appVersion” in the spec, then the user can expect that the Operator is working to deploy the version requested in the spec.
 Other common information in the status section includes how to connect to an application and the health of the application.

 #### Control loop
-The control (reconciliation) loop in a Kubernetes controller ensures that the state that the user declares using a CRD matches the state of the application, but also that the transition between the states works as intended.
-One common use-case could be the migration of database schemes when upgrading an application.
-The control loop can be triggered on specific events, as a change on the crd, but also time-based, like for backing up data at a defined time.
+The control (reconciliation) loop in a Kubernetes controller ensures that the desired state that the user declares using a CRD matches the actual state of the application and that the transition between both states works as intended.
+One common use-case could be the migration of database schemas when upgrading an application.
+The control loop can be triggered on specific events, such as an update on the custom resource, but also time-based, like for backing up data at a defined time.

 ### Operator capabilities
 An operator is able to assist with operating an application or other managed components by solving many different tasks.
 When talking about operators, the first and most well known capability is the ability of installing and upgrading stateful applications.
 However, an operator could manage the full lifecycle of an application without necessarily having to deal with the installation/upgrading at all.